Each week, Bankrate surveys experts in the mortgage field to see where they believe mortgage interest rates are headed.

 President and Chief Economist, Naroff Economics, Holland, Pennsylvania

-Mortgage rates will increase this week.
+Mortgage rates will be up this week.

 Senior loan officer, AMC Lending Group, Irvine, California